scmbreeze/scm_breeze/README.markdown

 ```

+### Other shortcuts

+SCM Breeze adds a total of 76 aliases to your shell.
+Use `list_aliases` to view all the aliases and their corresponding commands.

 ## Keyboard bindings

 Some of my most common git commands are `git add` and `git commit`, so I wanted these